-All of the tools discussed throughout the remainder of this paper have been developed in, or integrated into, the SCIRun Problem Solving Environment (PSE) [1, 42, 16, 17, 30].
-SCIRun is an open source, multi-platform, problemsolving environment that allows the interactive construction, debugging, and steering of large-scale, typically parallel, scientific computations (available at www.sci.utah.edu).
-SCIRun provides a component model, based on dataflow programming, that allows various modeling, image analysis, simulation, and visualization components to be connected together.
-SCIRun can be envisioned as a "computational workbench," in which a scientist can design and modify simulations interactively via a component-based visual programming model.
-SCIRun enables scientists to modify geometric models and interactively change numerical parameters and boundary conditions as well as to modify the level of mesh adaptation needed for an accurate numerical solution.
+All of the tools discussed throughout the remainder of this paper have been developed in or integrated into the SCIRun Problem Solving Environment (PSE) [1, 15, 27].
+SCIRun is an open source problem solving environment that allows the interactive construction, debugging, and steering of large-scale, typically parallel, scientific computations (available at www.sci.utah.edu).
+SCIRun provides a component model, based on dataflow programming, that allows various computational components and visualization components to be connected together.
+SCIRun can be envisioned as a "computational workbench," in which a scientist can design and modify simulations interactively via a componentbased visual programming model.
+SCIRun enables scientists to modify geometric models and interactively change numerical parameters and boundary conditions, as well as to modify the level of mesh adaptation needed for an accurate numerical solution.
 As opposed to the typical "off-line" simulation mode - in which the scientist manually sets input parameters, computes results, visualizes the results via a separate visualization package, then starts again at the beginning - SCIRun "closes the loop" and allows interactive steering of the design, computation, and visualization phases of a simulation.
 An example biomedical simulation utilizing the SCIRun environment is shown in Figure 1.